input-output-hk/partner-chains-smart-contracts/ctl/README.md

 ### 3.2.
 Using a configuration file

-You can also provide a configuration file named `config.json` in the following format instead of repeating them in all commands.
+You can also provide a configuration in `PROJECT_ROOT/ctl/config.json` in the following format instead of repeating them in all commands.

 ```json
 {